-- (7) Mental Stability: Mr. Hewitt appears to be mentally capable of performing the duties of the office he seeks. - (8) Experience: Mr. Hewitt was admitted to the South Carolina Bar in 2005.
+Mr. Hewitt appears to be mentally capable of performing the duties of the office he seeks.

 Mr. Hewitt was admitted to the South Carolina Bar in 2005.

 He gave the following account of his legal experience since graduation from law school: